wamp-proto/wamp-proto/rfc/draft-oberstet-hybi-tavendo-wamp-00.md

 # Realms, Sessions and Transports

 A *Realm* is a WAMP routing and administrative domain, optionally protected by authentication and authorization.
--- extend --
+WAMP messages are only routed within a *Realm*.

 A *Session* is a transient conversation between two *Peers* attached to a *Realm* and running over a *Transport*.